Methodology

 Region, area deprivation and rurality

-Table B.13 shows the geographical spread of the surveyed families according to region.
+Table B.13: Geographical spread of the surveyed families according to region.

 All